 How to become a Basic Archery Instructor (BAI)

-Included in your NASP equipment purchase, up to 5 teachers will be trained on how to successfully and safely run an archery program as part of a class.
+Included in your NASP equipment purchase, up to 5 teachers will be trained on how to successfully and safely run this archery program as part of a class.
 During the training session, teachers will learn how to setup a safe archery range, how to teach the students proper shooting form, and how to maintain the equipment.
-(Note: If a school would like to train more than 5 instructors additional training manuals will need to be purchased.)
+(Note: If a school would like to train more than 5 instructors, additional training manuals will need to be purchased.)

 Instructor training was developed so teachers in every participating school could be certified to present NASP lessons that are safe for students, instructors, bystanders, and the facility.
-To date, NASP has certified more than 22,000 instructors.
+To date, NASP has certified more than 25,000 instructors – including 600 in Ontario!

 During the training, teachers learn how to set up and operate a safe archery range in their gymnasium.
 They are taught whistle signals used to move students to various taped lines on the range floor.
 These whistles indicate to students when to “get bows,” “shoot” and “go get arrows.”
 Instructors learn how to determine a student’s dominant eye and make a string bow training aid to teach archer form, shot execution, and follow-through using NASP’s Eleven Steps to Archery Success.